johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments.md

 ## Add Event Hubs to your subscription

-There's some other pre-requisites for this to run as well.
-First of all, you may need to add Event Hubs to your Azure subscription.
+First of all, we may need to add Event Hubs to our Azure subscription.

-Without this in place, you may encounter errors of the type:
+Without this in place, we may encounter errors of the type:

 > ##[error]MissingSubscriptionRegistration: The subscription is not registered to use namespace 'Microsoft.EventHub'.
 See https://aka.ms/rps-not-found for how to register subscriptions.

-You do this by going to "Resource Providers" in the [Azure Portal](https://portal.azure.com) and registering the resources you need.
+We do this by going to "Resource Providers" in the [Azure Portal](https://portal.azure.com) and registering the resources you need.
 Lots are registered by default, but not all.

 ![Screenshot of the Azure Portal, subscriptions -> resource providers section, showing that Event Hubs have been registered](../static/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/screenshot-azure-portal-subscription-resource-providers.png)

-## Permission your service connection / service principal
+## Permission our service connection / service principal

-In order that you can run pipelines related to Azure, you mostly need to have an Azure Resource Manager service connection set up in Azure DevOps.
-Once that exists, you also need to give it a role assignment to allow it to create role assignments of its own when pipelines are running.
+In order that we can run pipelines related to Azure, we mostly need to have an Azure Resource Manager service connection set up in Azure DevOps.
+Once that exists, we also need to give it a role assignment to allow it to create role assignments of its own when pipelines are running.

-Without this in place, you may encounter errors of the type:
+Without this in place, we may encounter errors of the type:

 > ##[error]The template deployment failed with error: 'Authorization failed for template resource '{GUID-THE-FIRST}' of type 'Microsoft.Authorization/roleAssignments'.
 The client '{GUID-THE-SECOND}' with object id '{GUID-THE-SECOND}' does not have permission to perform action 'Microsoft.Authorization/roleAssignments/write' at scope '/subscriptions/***/resourceGroups/johnnyreilly/providers/Microsoft.EventHub/namespaces/evhns-demo/providers/Microsoft.Authorization/roleAssignments/{GUID-THE-FIRST}'.'.

 Essentially, we want to be able to run pipelines that say "hey Azure, we want to give permissions to our service connection".
 We are doing this *with* the self same service connection, so (chicken and egg) we first need to give it permission to give those commands in future.
-This is a little confusing; but let's role with it 😉.
+This is a little confusing; but let's role with it.
+(Pun most definitely intended. 😉)

 To grant that permission / add that role assignment, we go to the service connection in Azure Devops:

 ![Screenshot of the service connection in Azure DevOps](../static/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/screenshot-azure-devops-service-connection.png)

-You can see there's two links here; first click on "Manage Service Principal", which will take you to the service principal in the Azure Portal:
+We can see there's two links here; first we'll click on "Manage Service Principal", which will take us to the service principal in the Azure Portal:

 ![Screenshot of the service principal in the Azure Portal](../static/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/screenshot-azure-portal-service-principal.png)

-Take note of the display name of the service principal; you'll need that as you click on the "Manage service connection roles" link, which will take you to the resource groups IAM page in the Azure Portal:
+Take note of the display name of the service principal; we'll need that as we click on the "Manage service connection roles" link, which will take us to the resource groups IAM page in the Azure Portal:

 ![Screenshot of the resource groups IAM page in the Azure Portal](../static/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/screenshot-azure-portal-service-principal-access-control.png)

-Here you can click on "Add role assignment", select "Owner":
+Here we can click on "Add role assignment", select "Owner":

 ![Screenshot of the add role assignment IAM page in the Azure Portal](../static/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/screenshot-azure-portal-add-role-assignment.png)

-Then when selecting members you should be able to look up the service principal to assign it to:
+Then when selecting members we should be able to look up the service principal to assign it:

 ![Screenshot of the add role assignment select member IAM page in the Azure Portal](../static/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/screenshot-azure-portal-add-role-assignment-member.png)

+We now have a service connection which we should be able to use for granting permissions / role assignments, which is what we need.

 ## Azure Pipeline